Anthony Mackie: Personal life

 In 2014, Mackie married his long-time girlfriend and childhood sweetheart Sheletta Chapital.
 They divorced in 2018.
-The couple has four sons together and the family lives in New Orleans.
+The ex-couple have four sons together and the family lives in New Orleans.
 In February 2025, Mackie was asked about his current love life and said he was just focusing on raising his children because: "The idea of dating is really hard.
 How do you trust someone?
 How do you put yourself in a position to be vulnerable?
 How do you know what someone really [wants] from you when all you want is to just be loved and appreciated?
 What does that look like?”.

 Mackie opened a bar called NoBar in Bedford–Stuyvesant, Brooklyn in the summer of 2011.
-He had plans to open a second NoBar in Williamsburg, Brooklyn in 2013, but closed all NoBar locations in 2015.
+He had plans to open a second NoBar in Williamsburg, Brooklyn in 2013.

 In November 2013, Mackie was arrested for driving while intoxicated after he was initially stopped by police for having tinted windows, which are illegal in New York.
-He was pulled over at 1:22a.m., officers noticed an odor of alcohol and observed that Mackie had bloodshot eyes.
+He was pulled over at 1:22 a.m., officers noticed an odor of alcohol and observed that Mackie had bloodshot eyes.
 He was fined $300, ordered to complete a drunk driving program and banned from the road for 90 days in New York state for the violation.

-On The Kelly Clarkson Show, Mackie revealed that he has dyslexia.